jazzband/django-admin-sortable/README.rst

     change_form_template_extends = 'admin/change_form.html'
     change_list_template_extends = 'admin/change_list.html'

-If you need to extend the inline change form templates, you’ll need to select the right one, depending on your version of Django.
-For Django 1.5.x or below, you’ll need to extend one of the following:
+If you need to extend the inline change form templates, you'll need to select the right one, depending on your version of Django.
+For 1.10.x or below, you'll need to extend one of the following:

 ::

-    templates/adminsortable/edit_inline/stacked-1.5.x.html
+    templates/adminsortable/edit_inline/stacked-1.10.x.html
-    templates/adminsortable/edit_inline/tabular-inline-1.5.x.html
+    templates/adminsortable/edit_inline/tabular-inline-1.10.x.html

-For Django 1.6.x, extend:
+otherwise, extend:

 ::